 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 4.1 Community and Stakeholder Engagement Charters There is currently no requirement for local governments to have a specific engagement charter or policy.
 Many local governments have introduced charters or policies for how they will engage with their community.
 Other States have introduced a specific requirement for engagement charters.
 It is proposed to introduce a requirement for local governments to prepare a community and stakeholder engagement charter which sets out how local government will communicate processes and decisions with their community.
 A model Charter would be published to assist local governments who wish to adopt a standard form.
-Support this 4.2 Ratepayer Satisfaction Surveys (Band 1 a 4.2 Ratepayer Satisfaction Surveys (Band 1 and 2 local governments only) Many local governments already commission independent surveying consultants to hold a satisfaction survey of residents/ratepayers.
+SUPPORTED 4.2 Ratepayer Satisfaction Surveys (Band 1 and 2 local governments only) Many local governments already commission independent surveying consultants to hold a satisfaction survey of residents/ratepayers.
 These surveys provide valuable data on the performance of local governments.
 It is proposed to introduce a requirement that every four years, all local governments in bands 1 and 2 hold an independently-managed ratepayer satisfaction survey.
 Results would be required to be reported publicly at a council meeting and published on the local government's website.
 All local governments would be required to publish a response to the results.
-Support this 4.3 Introduction of Preferential Voting The current voting method for local government elections is first past the post.
+SUPPORTED 4.3 Introduction of Preferential Voting The current voting method for local government elections is first past the post.
 The existing first-past-the-post does not allow for electors to express more than one preference.
 The candidate with the most votes wins, even if that candidate does not have a majority.
-Preferential voting better captures the precise intentions of voters and as a result to replace the current first past the post system in local government elections.
-In preferential voting, voters number candidates in order of their preferences.
-Preferential voting is used in State and Federal elections in Western Australia (and in other states).
+Preferential voting better captures the precise intentions of voters and as a result Western Australia (and in other states).
 This provides voters with more choice and control over who they elect.
-Not supported believe that first past the post voting is more representative of the community's views.
+NOT SUPPORTED